tea2x/quantum-purse/README.md

 2. serve on github pages or vercel and allow others to use via command `npm run deploy` (useable, **not recommended**).

 ###### <u>Restrictions</u>
 Due to [github pages not supporting custom headers for cross-origin isolation](https://github.com/orgs/community/discussions/13309) and light client's dependence on this, you can't have this work when deploy the latest release with ckb light client integrated on github pages.
-You can either 2.1.
+For the moment you can either 2.1.
 Deploy to Vercel...
 Or ...
 2.2.
 If you'd like to stick to github pages, pick a version that utilizes RPC end point T.B.D.

 ###### <u>Dependencies</u>
 1. Rust and Cargo.